 “Learn from the mistakes of others.
 You can’t live long enough to make them all yourself.”Eleanor Roosevelt

-Corrective actions and non-conformities in ISO are the basis for continual improvement and are one of the ISO 9001 certification requirements.
+Corrective actions and non-conformities in ISO are the basis for continual improvement and are one of the ISO 9001 certification requirements, and they are to be discussed during the management review meeting.
+The idea is to give some ideas and examples of what type of quality objectives the company should go for.
 You don’t need to get an ISO certification to implement these ideas.
 You start from where you are right now.
 Both in business and in life.
 Find a mistake that you recently did, and find ways to mitigate it.
 Ideally, you’d also have a system for organizational knowledge-based as per ISO 9001, to make sure that everyone within your team is informed about the important lessons being learnt.
 Let’s take a simple example:

 Non-conformity: You’re stuck in traffic, and you’re running late for a meeting.